-The program was originally developed for children aged 8-12 years with Autism by its author Clinical

-Psychologist, Dr Renae Beaumont, through the University of Queensland who is now based at Weill Cornell Medicine, New York Presbyterian Hospital.
-The SAS framework combines theories of cognitive function and behaviour change.
+The program was originally developed for children aged 8-12 years with Autism by its author Clinical Psychologist, Dr Renae Beaumont, through the University of Queensland who is now based at Weill Cornell Medicine, New York Presbyterian Hospital.
+The SAS framework combines theories of cognitive function, learning style, therapeutic approach, behaviour change, and respects neurodiversity.

-However, current research and clinical/educational use supports its effectiveness with children who have other social and emotional challenges, including ADHD, anxiety disorders, and other diagnoses or social difficulties without formal diagnosis.
+However, current research and clinical/educational use supports its effectiveness with children who have other social and emotional goals, including ADHD, anxiety disorders, and other diagnoses or social difficulties without formal diagnosis.
 The program teaches children how to:

 - Recognise emotions in themselves and others;

-- Express their feelings in appropriate ways;
+- Express their feelings in respectful and helpful ways;

-- Cope with feelings of anger and anxiety;
+- · Cope with feelings of anger and anxiety;

 - Communicate and play with others;

-- Cope with mistakes, transitions and challenges;
+- · Cope with mistakes, transitions and challenges;

-- Build and maintain friendships;
+- · Build and maintain friendships;

 - Solve social problems;

 - Prevent and manage bullying and teasing and

-- Acknowledge their personal strengths.
+- · Acknowledge their personal strengths.

 Allied health, education and disability professionals typically deliver the SAS Small Group Program.

 Professionals learn to deliver the program aligned with evidence-based and clinical best practice in a flexible fourteen (14) hour SAS Facilitator Training Course.

-Since its inception thousands of SAS Cadets have graduated as SAS Junior Detectives with the program receiving numerous awards.
+Since its inception, thousands of SAS Cadets have graduated as SAS Junior Detectives with the program receiving numerous awards.